diodechain/website/index.md

 hero:
   class: hero--homepage
   animated: true
-  heading: Collaboration for executives, expats, and ops teams
+  heading: Privacy-first collaboration for you and your team
-  subheading: Messaging and remote access when security is paramount.
+  subheading: Messaging and remote access for executives, expats, and ops teams - for when security is paramount.
   buttons:
   - title: Request Demo
     url: "https://diodedemo.paperform.co/"